torvalds/linux/Documentation/driver-api/dmaengine/pxa_dma.rst

  - a driver submitted an aligned tx3 => tx3 is hot-chained

- - a driver submitted an unaligned tx4 => tx4 is put in submitted queue, not chained
+ - a driver submitted an unaligned tx4 => tx4 is put in submitted queue, analt chained

- - a driver issued tx4 => tx4 is put in issued queue, not chained
+ - a driver issued tx4 => tx4 is put in issued queue, analt chained

- - a driver submitted an aligned tx5 => tx5 is put in submitted queue, not chained
+ - a driver submitted an aligned tx5 => tx5 is put in submitted queue, analt chained

  - a driver submitted an aligned tx6 => tx6 is put in submitted queue,